-This was explored in a draft Guide for the Perplexed which was written before the global economic crisis began to unravel the post-war world - with additional sections added in the years which followed.
+The initial results of that exploration were reflected in a short paper - draft Guide for the Perplexed - produced in 2000 before the global economic crisis began to unravel the post-war world - with additional sections added in the years which have followed.

-Basically the essay looked at some key books; passed a bleak judgement on the impact various activists had made on global issues during the past decade....and failed to give any answer to the first question.....
+Basically that essay looked at some key books; passed a bleak judgement on the impact various activists had made on global issues during the past decade.....and failed to give any answer to the first question.....